umb-hub/BookStore/SRS.md

   - 6.1  include(AcceptPaymentByCard)
 - 7 If Costumer select cash on delivery
-  - 7.1 The System add service's cost **Postcondition**:
+  - 7.1 The System add service's cost

+**Postcondition**:

 - 1 The Customer has accepted the order.
 - 2 An Order is been created

+\newpage

+#### Use Case: Payment By Card

+**ID**: **UC8**

+**Actors**:

+- Customer
+- Credit Card Issuer

+**Preconditions**:

+- None

+**Flow of events**:

+- 1 The use case begins when the Customer accepts the order.
+- 2 The System retrieves the Customer’s credit card details.
+- 3 The system sends a message to the Credit Card Issuer that includes: merchant identifier, merchant authentication, name on card, number of card, expiry date of card, amount of transaction.
+- 4 The Credit Card Issuer authorises the transaction.
+- 5 The System notifies the Customer that the card transaction has been accepted.
+- 6 The System gives the Customer an order reference number for tracking the order.
+- 7 The System sends the order to the Dispatcher.
+- 8 The System changes the order’s state to pending.
+- 9 The System displays an order confirmation that the Customer may print out.

+**Postcondition**:

+- 1 The order status has been set to pending.
+- 2 The Customer’s credit card has been debited by the appropriate amount.
+- 3 The order has been sent to the Dispatcher.

 \newpage